-Surgery is the preferred treatment for muscle-invasive disease, or cancer that has invaded the lamina propria and has not responded to BCG.
-The main surgery for invasive bladder cancer is the removal of the bladder (cystectomy).
+Surgery is the preferred treatment for muscle-invasive disease, or for cancer that has invaded the lamina propria and has not responded to BCG.
+The main operation is the removal of the bladder (cystectomy).
 This can be done in different ways.

-A radical cystectomy is the most common operation for invasive bladder cancer.
-In this operation, the whole bladder and nearby lymph nodes are removed.
-In most cases, the appendix is also taken out.
-In men, the prostate, urethra and seminal vesicles may be removed.
-In women, the uterus, ovaries, a small portion of the vagina, and the Fallopian tubes are often removed.
+A radical cystectomy is the most common operation for muscle- invasive bladder cancer.
+The whole bladder and nearby lymph nodes are removed.
+In men, the prostate, urethra and seminal vesicles may also be removed.
+In women, the urethra, uterus, ovaries, fallopian tubes and a portion of the vagina are often removed.

-This type of operation is less common, as it is not suitable for most types of bladder cancer.
-In a partial cystectomy, only the bladder tumour and a border of healthy tissue around it is removed.
+This type of operation is not suitable for most types of bladder cancer, so it is less common.
+A partial cystectomy removes only the bladder tumour and a border of healthy tissue around it.